Werner Schroeter: Life and career

 In 2016 he was awarded posthumously with the Traetta Prize for his work in the rediscovery of the roots of European music.

 Personal life

-In the 1960s Schroeter worked with Rosa von Praunheim, who is also gay.
-Schroeter also worked as a theater and opera director, in Germany and elsewhere.
-In the late 1970s Schroeter met the Irish artist Reginald Gray at a collection of Yves Saint Laurent in Paris.
+During the 1960s, Schroeter worked with German experimental film-maker and gay rights activist, Rosa von Praunheim.
+Schroeter also worked as a theater and opera director, in Germany and abroad.
+In the late 1970s, Schroeter met Irish artist Reginald Gray at a collection of Yves Saint Laurent in Paris.
 Gray painted a portrait of Schroeter.